Behavioral Threat Assessment (BTA)

 Drew Turner drew.turner@maryland.gov

-School Prevention and Intervention Specialist (MCSS)
+School Safety Prevention and Intervention Program Coordinator (MCSS)

 Kim Buckheit kimberly.buckheit1@maryland.gov